rubakas/pro-rata-rem/README.md

 };
 ```

-This plugin will generate following CSS:
+This plugin will generate following CSS classes, apply one to your root element (html):

 ```css
 /* Responsive Root element proportional to 6px */